Taylor Swift masters dispute: Synchronization

-Swift has pointedly refused to authorize synchronization requests for the original versions of her songs from her first six albums, advising use of her re-recorded versions instead.
+Swift had pointedly refused to authorize synchronization requests for the original versions of her songs from her first six albums, advising use of her re-recorded versions instead.
 American actor and Swift's brother, Austin, manages the licensing of her songs.
 A cover version of "Look What You Made Me Do" (2017), the lead single of Reputation, was featured in the opening credits of an episode (aired May 24, 2020) of spy thriller series Killing Eve.
 The artist credited as the performer of the cover, Jack Leopards & the Dolphin Club, had no documented existence before the song's release.
 It was fronted by an unnamed male vocalist, speculated by some media outlets to be Austin, and was produced by Jack Antonoff and Nils Sjöberg, the latter being a pseudonym of Swift.
 Because Swift could not re-record Reputation at the time the episode aired, some believed that the cover version was Swift's way of bypassing the potential issues that would arise with Big Machine over licensing the copyright to Killing Eve.
 A copyright license is mandatory for using a song in a visual work; otherwise, the owner of the copyright is allowed to fine or press charges against the party who used the song unlicensed.

-The re-recorded tracks have been featured in various visual media: "Love Story (Taylor's Version)" appeared in an advertisement produced by American actor Ryan Reynolds for the dating app Match.com.
+The re-recorded tracks have been featured in various visual media: "Love Story (Taylor's Version)" appeared in an advertisement produced by Canadian actor Ryan Reynolds for the dating app Match.com.
 "Wildest Dreams (Taylor's Version)" was extensively used in the trailers for the animated adventure film Spirit Untamed (2021) and in an episode of Netflix fantasy series Fate: The Winx Saga (2022).
-The trailer for Amazon Prime Video romantic drama series The Summer I Turned Pretty (2022), posted on May 5, 2022, made use of parts of "This Love (Taylor's Version)".
-"Message in a Bottle" (2021) and the unreleased "Bad Blood (Taylor's Version)" are featured in animated superhero film DC League of Super-Pets (2022).
+The trailers of Amazon Prime Video romantic drama series The Summer I Turned Pretty made use of parts of "This Love (Taylor's Version)" and "Back to December (Taylor's Version)".
+"Message in a Bottle" (2021) and "Bad Blood (Taylor's Version)" (2023) are featured in animated superhero film DC League of Super-Pets (2022).
+A snippet of "Look What You Made Me Do (Taylor's Version)" appeared in the opening credits of the Amazon Prime Video psychological thriller series Wilderness (2023), and later in an episode of the final season of the dystopian series The Handmaid's Tale.